This page provides information about the V-Ray Profiler tool.

 • Turn on the V-Ray Profiler by changing the Profiler Mode to Simple or Full.

-• Set the output location and name of the .json file.
-If this field is left empty, the generated projectname_profiler.json file is saved in the current project directory.
+• Set the output location of the .json and .html files.
+If this field is left empty, the generated files are saved in the default Temp folder in your system.

 You can check the output file location in the log file.

-• Go to a third-party tracking software.
+Go to a third-party tracking software.
 We recommend using Google Chrome's tracer.
 Open Google Chrome and enter chrome://tracing/ in the URL field.
+Drag and drop your .json report onto Google Chrome and explore.
+The report shows the duration it took to render each element in nanoseconds.
+Alternatively, you can open the .json file in any text editing software on your machine.